markbrennand/force-framework/source/mocker/README.md

 [Package Example](https://github.com/markbrennand/force-frameworks/tree/gh-pages/example.pkg/mocker/tests/MockerAPITests.cls)

 ### Mocking Methods
-After creating the _MockerV_, you can start adding the method arguments, your mocked object is expecting.
+After creating the _MockerV1_, you can start adding the method arguments, your mocked object is expecting.
 Take a simple bean as an example.
 ```
 public interface MyBean {